Uniting and advancing the region’s aerospace, defense and advanced manufacturing ecosystem.

 An industry's inflection point.

-The global space economy surpassed $600 billion in 2024 and is projected to exceed $1 trillion within the next decade, driven by the return to the Moon through NASA's Artemis program, and the emergence of orbital data centers being developed by SpaceX, Google, and Blue Origin.
+The global space economy surpassed $600 billion in 2025, driven by the return to the Moon through NASA's Artemis program, a Space Force budget that has grown 124% in just two years, and the emergence of orbital data centers being developed by SpaceX, Google, and Blue Origin.
+Every one of these programs will generate enormous demand for the manufacturing, defense contracting, engineering, and supply chain infrastructure that supports them.

 A region of prosperity.

-South Florida is uniquely positioned to capture that upstream demand.
-The region has experienced one of the largest migrations of institutional capital in modern American history, operates the busiest freight airport in the United States, and is home to a network of aerospace education programs.
-SOUTHCOM, headquartered in Doral, commands U.S. military relationships across 31 nations.
+The region has experienced one of the largest migrations of institutional capital in modern American history, operates the busiest freight airport in the United States, and is home to a mostly unknown network of aerospace education programs.

 The industry is already here.

-Miami-Dade, Broward and Palm Beach counties are home to over 150 Aerospace and Defense companies.
+More than 150 aerospace and defense companies have a presence in South Florida.
 HEICO Corporation is headquartered in Hollywood.
 Lockheed Martin, Northrop Grumman, and Boeing all maintain operations in the region.
 In 2025, AST SpaceMobile announced a satellite manufacturing facility in Homestead.

 Mission Statement